 6. build it

 Once all the parts are dry, you can get down to assembling the cabinet.
+Don’t wait too long once your cabinets are dry as wood wrapping could occur.

 Tip: I would advise staining even the inside of the cabinets.
 I didn’t do it and it kind of bugs me each time I open it.
 Or you can also paint the inside in a suitable color just like point 8 in this article.